Growing a Practice

 Writing was the first income stream I explored.
 Writing is far more mentally taxing than emotionally taxing, which is what I was looking for.
 It's a skill that still helps people and something I can master throughout my life.

-Dr. Harris shares this sentiment as well.
-“Writing is a very slow process and not always scalable, so if someone wants to get started with writing they should really love it.
-Otherwise it can feel like a slog,” she says.
+Dr. Marina Harris shares this wisdom: "Writing is a very slow process and not always scalable, so if someone wants to get started with writing they should really love it.
+Otherwise it can feel like a slog."

 Speaking

 Speaking is another great way to generate income as a mental health professional.
-Diamond James, LCSWA got started through the relationships she already had.
-“Because they know me and the work that I do, they either asked me directly to speak at one of their events or they have sent my information to someone else who's asked me to speak,” she explains.
+Diamond James, LCSWA got started through the relationships she already had — people who know her and her work either asked her directly to speak or passed her information along.

-Start with the connections you have: your grad school or college, faith community, local AA.
+Start with the connections you have: your grad school or college, faith community, local support groups.
 Offer to speak for free and see what people connect with.
-Once you’ve gotten some practice and have a topic you feel confident speaking about, then you can start charging for speaking engagements.
+Once you've gotten some practice and have a topic you feel confident speaking about, then you can start charging for speaking engagements.

 As therapists we're constantly immersed in the therapy world and it's easy to forget what a discrepancy in knowledge and experience there is between our field and the general public.
 Even if you're relatively new to the field, you have valuable perspective and insight that people would be happy to pay for.